-Dr Georgina Meakin
+A/Prof Georgina Meakin

-Senior Lecturer

-Forensic Science
+Associate Professor Forensic Science Georgina.Meakin@uts.edu.au

-Georgina.Meakin@uts.edu.au

 Georgina joined the UTS Centre for Forensic Science in October 2019, having spent six years teaching and researching at University College London's Centre for the Forensic Sciences.
-Building on her prior experience as a Forensic Scientist at The Forensic Institute in Glasgow (2010-2012), Georgina continues to provide advice and consultancy in casework in the UK, USA, Australia and Canada.
+Building on her prior experience as a Forensic Scientist at The Forensic Institute in Glasgow (2010-2012), Georgina continues to provide advice and consultancy in casework in the UK, USA, and various other countries.
 This casework tends to underpin the research that Georgina and her students conduct, with research focusing on investigating the transfer, persistence, prevalence and recovery (TPPR) of DNA and other trace evidence.
 Georgina is particularly interested in research that directs the recovery and preservation of DNA at the crime scene and informs the interpretation and evaluation of trace DNA in casework.